-It’s so relaxing to take a family vacation during the summer.
-We slow down, turn off the alarms and allow the day to go on without us.
-Yes, this is what vacations are all about.
-You probably even lost track of the days of the week, puzzled if it was Thursday or Friday, or what you had for dinner the night before.
-And in all that relaxing you might have forgotten that in August we celebrate 2 major feasts of the Orthodox Church calendar: the Transfiguration of Our Lord on Mt.
+With life changes so fast you probably may have even lost track of the days of the week, puzzled if it was Thursday or Friday, or what you had for dinner the night before.
+In August we celebrate 2 major feasts of the Orthodox Church calendar: the Transfiguration of Our Lord on Mt.
 Tabor (August 6) and the Dormition of the Virgin Mary (August 15).

 Here’s a link to an insightful article on the Transfiguration of Our Lord from our partner Pemptousia to remind us of the importance of this feast.
 Below is a quote from the article.